 Reduces the basis

-Limited partners are only liable for losing their basis.
-The higher the basis, the more money is at risk.
-Whenever the partnership makes a payout or distributes tax-deductible losses to the investor, their basis and liability are reduced.
+Limited partners are only liable up to the amount of their basis.
+A higher basis means more money is at risk.
+When the partnership makes a payout or allocates tax-deductible losses to the investor, the investor’s basis (and therefore their liability) is reduced.

 Sign up for free to take 4 quiz questions on this topic